gomorpheus/morpheus-cli-docs/CLI-Manual.md

 #### hosts upgrade-agent

 ```
-Usage: morpheus hosts upgrade-agent [name]
+Usage: morpheus hosts upgrade-agent [host]
+        --refresh [SECONDS]          Refresh until execution is complete.
+Default interval is 30 seconds.
+        --no-refresh                 Do not refresh
+    -y, --yes                        Auto Confirm
+    -O, --option OPTION              Option in the format -O field="value"
+        --prompt                     Always prompt for input on every option, even those not prompted for by default.
+    -N, --no-prompt                  No prompt, skips all input prompting.
+        --payload FILE               Payload from a local JSON or YAML file, skip all prompting
+        --payload-json JSON          Payload JSON, skip all prompting
+        --payload-yaml YAML          Payload YAML, skip all prompting
     -j, --json                       JSON Output
+    -q, --quiet                      No Output, do not print to stdout
     -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.
-    -q, --quiet                      No Output, do not print to stdout
     -r, --remote REMOTE              Remote name.
 The current remote is used by default.
         --remote-url URL             Remote url.
 This allows adhoc requests instead of using a configured remote.
     -T, --token TOKEN                Access token for authentication with --remote.
 Saved credentials are used by default.